Adventures in Music CityNashville Convention & Visitors Corp contact:

 Dinner at B.B.
 Kings, Dick’s Last Resort, Hard Rock Café, Margaritaville, or Puckett’s on 5th.

-Entertain your group by taking in one of Music City’s many productions: A Tribute to the King, Chaffin’s Barn Dinner Theatre, Miss Jeanne’s Mystery Dinner Theatre, Nashville Nightlife Theater, Nashville Symphony, Tennessee Performing Arts Center – Broadway Series, or Tennessee Repertory Theatre.
+Entertain your group by taking in one of Music City’s many productions: A Tribute to the King, Chaffin’s Barn Dinner Theatre, Miss Jeanne’s Mystery Dinner Theatre, Nashville Nightlife Theater, Nashville Symphony, Tennessee Performing Arts Center – Broadway Series, or Nashville Repertory Theatre.

 Explore downtown Nashville on a Nashville Ghost Tour with a variety of tours to suit your educational group needs including topics such as Nashville history, local legends, and ghost stories.
 Student groups will enjoy a new and unique way to learn about Music City’s colorful past.